Alex-A4/DiaryOfTeacher/README.md

-# diary_of_teacher

-Application that allows you to keep a diary, especially about students, lessons and more.
+# Application that allows you to keep a diary, especially about students, lessons and more.

 ## Getting Started